kirank215/courtv1/readme.md

 This option generates a new dynamic url for every search (which can be dissected with a bit of reverse engineering)

 ## How does the application work?
- This application directly opens the url for a specific name and date.
+ This application directly opens the url for a specific name and date in a browser.

 ## Why not use the filter directly on their website?
 You can add this executable to your list of apps on 'right click' which makes it much faster to open